History of the Jews in Sint Maarten

 Jews resettled on the island beginning in 1964.
 With the steady growth of the Jewish population and tourism on the island, initially, rabbis would visit for the holidays or for special occasions.
-Since 2009 there is a permanent rabbi on the island.
+Beginning in 2009, there has been a permanent rabbi on the island.
 The temporary synagogue was replaced by a new synagogue off Billy Folly Road in Simpson Bay.
 A daily minyan operates in the building, interrupted by the 2020 coronavirus pandemic in Sint Maarten.
 The number of Jews who permanently live on Sint Maarten has been estimated to number 200.
 The community provides services to Jews who live on Sint Maarten as well as Jews who visit it, the Collectivity of Saint Martin, and Anguilla.
 The Chabad branch also provides services to students and staff at the American University of the Caribbean on Sint Maarten.
 The neighboring island of Saint Barthélemy has had its own Chabad presence since 2015.